vbilohorodskyi/peregrin/README.md

 ====================DESCRIPTION:============================

-Peregrin architecture consists of 3 files:
+Peregrin architecture consists of 2 files:

 map.txt - file where you can specify pages to test
 !
 ALL URLs from the new line, no EOF-EOL symbols,
 !
 ALL URLs must be specified with excact protocol, as it is done in URL string of browser

-config.py - configuration and system constants, that can be changed with simple text editors:
+peregrin.py -- main script to run tests.

+Shown below is a configuration section and system constants:

     MAP_FILE = 'map.txt' -- map file, 'map.txt' by default.
 If you want to specify some additional tests, pages can be added to other file and you will need to specify it before running tests